 One episode has Jenny lost her Language OS Disc, forcing her to speak Japanese for almost the whole episode.

-Telescoping Robot: Jenny does this for comedy mostly, with a stretchy neck and even pigtail-antenna (not to mention "stretchy arms and extendo-fingers", to which an entire episode was devoted), but can use her body as a combination Green Lantern Ring and Shape Shifter.
+Telescoping Robot: Jenny does this for comedy mostly, with a stretchy neck and even pigtail-antenna (plus "stretchy arms and extendo-fingers", to which an entire episode was devoted), but can use her body as a combination Green Lantern Ring and Shape Shifter.

 Totally Radical: "Phat", "Crib", "Badonkadonk"....yeah, this show was definitely made in the early 2000s.
 And since the show is set in the future, in-universe it's way past its expiration date.

 The trope is lampshaded to hell and back in the episode "Queen Bee".
 First Brit and Tiff make fun of Jenny's outdated slag, prompting her to learn some from a slang phrasebook from 1984.
 Then Queen Vexus shows up talking like she's from the 1950'ies and is immediately discovered and beaten by Jenny as a result.
 Moments later Brit and Tiff are trying to teach her to fit in and manage to rattle off every bit of slang they've ever said in about three lines of dialogue.
 It's quite cringeworthy and hilarious.

 Too Dumb to Live: Tucker in "Indes-Tuck-tible," and Jenny's tormentors Brit and Tiff pretty much all the time.
 See the above entry for Bullying a Dragon, and note that more than once, their schemes have backfired with extremely severe consequences.